AmjustGettingStarted/java-daily-practice/daily-notes/Daily-Notes/Advanced Java/Exception Handling/3 Exception Handling Keywords.md

-# ⚠️ Exception Handling in Java
+# ⚠️ Exception Handling Keywords

 Exception handling is crucial to building robust Java applications that can gracefully handle runtime errors.
 Below is a guide to the core exception-related keywords: